Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have attended client meeting and analysed about next action items which we need to do document, and also analysed about the new wiki pages.

+We are done with client meeting for this week and I have collected and analyzed requirements for drafting the main functional requirements list.